 Marijuana is legal for medical use in the state of North Dakota.
 Voters approved Issue 5 in 2016, and compassion centers are open as of 2019.
-Cannabis for recreational purposes is still illegal in the state, at this time.
+Cannabis for recreational purposes is illegal in the state.

 Below are some of the relevant rules and regulations for the medical marijuana program in North Dakota: